 The Foundation takes a keen interest in policy making and advocacy in the field of child sexual abuse.

 After being an active part of a consultative process in facilitating drafting of a bill on sexual offenses against children for the last four years, our effort has finally seen the light of day.
-The Protection of Children from Sexual Offences Act, 2012, was passed by the Lok Sabha on 22nd May, 2012.
+The Protection of Children from Sexual Offences Act, 2012, received the assent of the president on 19th June, 2012.

-The Protection of Children from Sexual Offences Act, 2012 defines a child as any person below the age of 18 years and provides protection to all children under the age of 18 years from the offences of sexual assault, sexual harassment and pornography.
-These offences have been clearly defined for the first time in law.
+The Protection of Children from Sexual Offences Act, 2012 has made offences of sexual assault, sexual harassment and pornography punishable.
+These offences have been clearly defined for the first time by the Indian law.

 The Foundation is currently part of a collaborative and multidisciplinary review process to provide feedback to the government of the difficulties in the implementation of the new law.

 "The Protection of Children from Sexual Offences ACT"